cucumber/messages/README.md

 ### Lack of a schema

-The JSON report does not have a formal schema.
+The JSON reporter does not have a formal schema.
 This has led to slightly inconsistent implementations of the JSON formatter in various Cucumber implementations.
 Consumers of the JSON format have to anticipate and detect these inconsistencies and try to cope with them.

 ### Limited information

 The `junit` XML format can only contain very limited information such as test case name and status.
-While there isn't an official schema for JUnit XML, there are a few defacto ones around, and they are very limited.
+While there isn't an official schema for JUnit XML, there are a few defacto ones around which are very limited.

 The `json` format represents the following information: